Doctor of Medicine: Lithuania

-nurodantis suteiktą gydytojo kvalifikaciją or M.D.).
+nurodantis suteiktą gydytojo kvalifikaciją or MD).
 This degree is considered a Masters of Health Science degree.

 Malaysia

 In Malaysia, there are two types of MDs, one being for a basic medical degree while the other being a doctoral degree, depending on the awarding universities.
 The basic medical degree MDs (Similar to the MBBS awarded by other local universities) are awarded by both private and public universities, mostly are trained as an undergraduate 5-year course, however, with the establishment of Perdana University, it became the first university in Malaysia to provide a 4-year graduate entry course.

 Examples of universities in Malaysia offering the M.D degree are: